by Jayne Cravens

 More resources at coyotecommunications.com & coyoteboard.com (same web site)

-Use Your Web Site to Show Your Accountability and
+Use Your Web Site to Show Your Accountability &

 To Teach Others About the Nonprofit / NGO / Charity Sector!

-The number and tone of media stories regarding nonprofits and international aid agencies and how they spent contributions in the wake of major events almost always turns ugly.
-The Black Lives Matter-affiliated groups in 2020, the groups associated with helping after the terrorist attacks on September 11, 2001, Hurricane Katrina, recovery efforts in Haiti, recovery efforts in Puerto Rico, Hurricane Sandy and various other disasters over the last 20 years - all eventually, often suddenly, face scrutiny about how much money they raised versus how much money they dispersed, how they dispersed those funds, and how much money they actually raised.
+The number and tone of media stories regarding nonprofits and international aid agencies and how they spent contributions in the wake of major events almost always turns ugly, no matter how great the cause initially.
+The Black Lives Matter-affiliated groups in 2020, the groups associated with helping after the terrorist attacks on September 11, 2001, Hurricane Katrina, recovery efforts in Haiti, recovery efforts in Puerto Rico, Hurricane Sandy and various other disasters over the last 30 years - all eventually, often suddenly, face scrutiny about how much money they raised versus how much money they dispersed, how they dispersed those funds, and how much money they actually raised.

-Sometimes the criticisms are legit.
-Sometimes, they aren't.
-Either way, the result is that people lose trust in nonprofits, charities and non-governmental organizations (NGOs).
-It contributes to the ever-growing misconceptions about the role of nonprofits in the USA and beyond, and this could fuel local, state and national movements against nonprofit organizations.
+Of course there are times when criticisms of nonprofits are legitimate - just like criticisms of for-profit companies.
+But more and more, these criticisms are just efforts to cut funding for these programs.
+And whether the criticism is legit or not, the result of it is that people lose trust in nonprofits, charities and non-governmental organizations (NGOs).
+It contributes to the ever-growing misconceptions about the role of nonprofits in the USA and beyond, and this further fuels local, state and national movements against nonprofit organizations.

-Not-for-profit organizations, non-governmental organizations/NGOs, grass roots organizations, schools, and other mission-based organizations MUST use technology to show their transparency and credibility, and to teach the media and general public about the resources and expertise needed to address critical human and environmental needs.
+Not-for-profit organizations, non-governmental organizations/NGOs, grass roots organizations, schools, and other mission-based organizations MUST use technology to gather data and to show their transparency and credibility, and to teach the media and general public about the resources and expertise needed to address critical human and environmental needs.

 To start, make sure that your organization's web site CLEARLY states: